-- A statement of the allegations in the case. - A statement of OCR's jurisdictional authority, including recipient status and the statutory basis for the investigation. - A statement that the recipient has signed a resolution agreement. - A statement that, when fully implemented, the resolution agreement will address all of allegations and that OCR will monitor the implementation of the agreement.
+- A statement of OCR's jurisdictional authority, including recipient status and the statutory basis for the investigation. - A statement of the allegations investigated and an analysis of the evidence obtained to date. - A statement that the recipient has signed a resolution agreement. - A statement that, when fully implemented, the resolution agreement will address all of the allegations investigated and that OCR will monitor the implementation of the agreement.
 See CPM Section 304 and CPM Article V. - The following statement: "The complainant may have a right to file a private suit in federal court whether or not OCR finds a violation."
-For service complaints under the Age Discrimination Act, the complainants may file in federal court only after they have exhausted administrative remedies.
+For service complaints under the Age

+Discrimination Act, the complainants may file in federal court only after they have exhausted administrative remedies.
 See CPM subsection 701(a).